 The idea of Peruvian gastronomy (

 Peru produces three varieties of the Gossypium barbadense species of cotton (algodón): tangüis, áspero and pima.
 The latter, Peruvian Pima cotton, is an Extra Long Staple (ELS) cotton grown primarily along the north coast of Peru.
 It is one of the most luxurious cottons available on the global market, rivaling those of Egypt and other high-quality cotton producers.

-Peru was the world’s third-largest silver producer in 2012 behind Mexico and China (see Top 20 Silver Producing Countries in 2012, The Silver Institute).
+Peru was the world’s third-largest silver producer in 2012 behind Mexico and China.
 The country has a long history of silverware and silver jewelry production, from pre-Columbian cultures such as the Chimu, Moche and Inca to contemporary Peruvian artists and artisans.

 The Peruvian Paso horse (Caballo Peruano de Paso) is known internationally for its graceful natural gait and all-round elegance.
 Bred in relative isolation for four centuries, the Peruvian Paso developed with little crossbreeding from outside the original Spanish stock, which first arrived in Peru with Francisco Pizarro in the 1530s.
 Prior to the 1980s, the breed was relatively unknown outside Peru.
 During the last 25 years, however, exports of the Peruvian Paso have increased to destinations including Europe, Australia and the Far East.